ENERGY TRANSFORMATION IN THE ECOSYSTEM, Energy exists in various forms

 Using the second law of thermodynamics to explain pyramid of energy:

-Here as the energy is transformed from tropic level to another, part of it is converted into heat which is lost, causing a progressive drop in successive tropic level
+Here as the energy is transformed from tropic level to another, part of it is converted into heat which is lost, causing a progressive drop in successive tropic level of energy transformation

 USING THE THERMODYNAMICS LAWS TO EXPLAIN THE FLOW OF ENERGY

-This states that as the producers converts the solar energy to useful energy, this energy is progressively transformed from one tropic level to the next.
+This states that as the producers converts the solar energy to useful energy, this energy is progressively transformed from one tropic level to the next. energy transformation

 It is important to note that the energy flow in a food chain is in one direction only